Microsoft Azure¶

 is the schedule used to collect data from your Azure resources.timer_vm_metrics_func_schedule

-- is the scheduled used to collect metrics on your Virtual Machines.
+- is the schedule used to collect metrics on your Virtual Machines.

 Both values based on NCRONTAB.